daskeete/Final_Project/README.md

 The target column is 'DEATH_EVENT'.
 '0' means no recorded death and '1' indicates a death.
 This dataset suffers from class imbalance due to the number of deaths making up only about 32% of the dataset.
 People leaving the study earlier than others counts as a non-death event which adds further inaccuracy to our model results.

+## Model Specifications

-## Provide the specification for your applied machine learning method that presented the most promise in providing a solution to your problem.
+Provide the specification for your applied machine learning method that presented the most promise in providing a solution to your problem.
 Include the section from your python or R script that specifies your model architecture, layers, functional arguments and specifications for compiling and fitting.
 Provide a brief description of how you implemented your code in practice.

+I decided to do a linear classifier model, boosted trees model, and a sequential model.
+From the beginning i figured that the boosted trees model would outperform the linear classifier and it did.
+The linear classifier was the worst performing model out of the three.

+    accuracy                  0.633333
+    accuracy_baseline         0.633333
+    auc                       0.506380
+    auc_precision_recall      0.379209
+    average_loss            489.733337
+    label/mean                0.366667
+    loss                    489.733337
+    precision                 0.500000
+    prediction/mean           0.022222
+    recall                    0.030303
+    global_step             100.000000
+    dtype: float64